wmhilton-stoplight/platform-docs/1.-quickstarts/share-documentation-quickstart.md

 ## Managing Project-Level Access

-To update the project visibility or add users to a project, navigate to the **Manage Access** tab in the project settings screen (using the cog icon next to **Edit in Studio**).
-From this screen, you will be able to modify the visibility settings of a project
+To update the project visibility or add users to a project, select the **Share** button when you are editing a project.

 ![](../assets/images/manage-project-access.png)